 Staring out into the relentless rain pouring outside your window, you would think you live in the rainiest place in the world.
 There are a few cities on the planet, though, which annual rainfall defies belief.

-If you don't live in an arid or semi-arid region of the world, the chances are good that you already experienced spells of persistent rain that seems to go on forever.
+If you don't live in an arid or semi-arid region of the world, the chances are good that you already experienced spells of persistent rain that seem to go on forever.
 It's hard to believe that some locations on the planet receive more rain in a week than most places do in a year.

 Although many places experience a large volume of rainfall over a short period of time (as is the case with a microburst), the best criteria to use to accurately determine the rainiest city/town on Earth is to look at its average annual rainfall.

-Mawsynram - Meghalaya, India is the rainiest place in the world with an average annual rainfall of 11 872 mm (467.4 inches).
+Mawsynram - Meghalaya, India, is the rainiest place in the world with an average annual rainfall of 11 872 mm (467.4 inches).

 In this article, we take a look at the 12 wettest locations around the globe.
 When listing the cities, we include more densely populated areas such as towns in villages to be more inclusive and accurate.

 As one can imagine, the title of "Rainiest Place In The World" has been passed around between cities and varies over time.
 The locations in this article, though, consistently recorded record-high rainfall averages throughout history.

 12 Cities With The Highest Rainfall In The World